abhishekdbihani/compaction_LIGGGHTS/README.md

 This repository contains the script for creating a bidisperse (two radii) grain pack under gravity and running a uniaxial compaction test on it using LIGGGHTS library (C++) on high-performance computing (HPC) resources.
 Scripts for post-processing like calculating, plotting and visualizing coordination numbers and force chains to study the grain behavior when subjected to compaction are also provided.

-Created by Abhishek Bihani (Supervisor: Hugh Daigle).
-May 2020

 ----------------------------------------------------------------------------------------------------------------------------------

 ## Pre-requisities